 7. Blog Page

-The blog’s purpose is to engage with the current audience, build a brand voice, and generate leads.
-A digital agency’s blog typically covers topics under the categories of news updates, industry-related talks, case studies, messages from brands, and agency announcements.
+A digital agency’s blog typically covers news updates, industry-related talks, tech news, case studies, brand messages, and agency announcements.

 8. Overall Usability and Functionality of Website